TheThingsNetwork/docs/_archives/refactor/node-red.md

 With the [Node-RED node for TTN](http://flows.nodered.org/node/node-red-contrib-ttn) it is very easy to process device messages and activations with pretty much no code.

-> This guide has been updated for the upcoming version 1.0.0 of the Node.js client and the production backend, which are currently in preview.
+> This guide has been updated for the upcoming version 1.0.0 of the TTN node and the production backend, which are currently both in preview.
 Get 1.0.0 via the refactor tag:
 >
 > ```bash
 > npm install node-red-contrib-ttn@refactor